 (a) monitoring developments in science, technology and other fields of knowledge relating to the matters mentioned in subsection (1);

-(b) carrying out, commissioning or co-ordinating research on those matters.”
+(b) carrying out, commissioning or co-ordinating research on those matters.'

 Furthermore, because our research purposes are compatible with our statutory functions then the we are also able to rely on GDPR Article 9(2)(j) where processing is necessary for archiving in the public interest, scientific or historical research purposes or statistical purposes.
 This is also retained in UK GDPR.

 Members of the FSA research team who conduct research with you directly are likely to get the your information primarily in a way that we can identify you as a participant, for example when you complete a survey or take part in an interview.
 However most personal information used in research will be pseudonymised before sharing more widely, or anonymised before publishing the research outcomes.